erkara/Rise-of-Transfer-Learning/README.md

 ## I want full freedom, I will use Python

-Clone this repository and navigate to "EmoryTalk" folder.
+Clone this repository and navigate to "Rise-of-Transfer-Learning" folder.
 First install Conda [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Then do the following from your terminal;

 step1: create a Conda environment from environment.yml file.
 >conda env create -f environment.yml